 Jiyoon Lee is an aspiring soloist, performing with renowned orchestras such as the Philharmonia Orchestra, Orchestre National de Belgique, Orquesta de Valencia, Swedish Chamber Orchestra, Odense, Indianapolis, KBS and Korean Symphony Orchestra, and the philharmonic orchestras of Poznan, Seoul and Gyeonggi.

-Highlights of the 2018-19 season include concerto debut with Staatskapelle Berlin under Daniel Barenboim and solo recital in Pierre Boulez hall in Berlin, followed by engagements with Estonian National Symphony Orchestra, Slovak Philharmonic Orchestra, Incheon and Gyeonggi philharmonic orchestra.
+Highlights of her recent and forthcoming performances include concerto debut with Staatskapelle Berlin under Daniel Barenboim and solo recital in Pierre Boulez hall in Berlin, followed by engagements with Estonian National Symphony Orchestra, Brno Philharmonic Orchestra, Slovak Philharmonic Orchestra, Incheon and Gyeonggi philharmonic orchestra.

 In 2018, her debut recording of Korngold & Nielsen Concertos has met much critical acclaim, earning 5 star review and simultaneously named ‘Editor’s Choice’ on BBC Music Magazine as well as on Gramophone Magazine.
 Her following album titled “Mythes” featuring duo works by Szymanowski, Bartok, Stravinsky and Ravel was described on Gramophone Magazine as “another fine disc from Lee that consolidates her growing reputation and marks her out as an artist to watch in future.”